SoSeDiKs-Universe/sosediks-universe.github.io/wiki/misc/entity_changes_en.md

 The strength/radius of a {% symlink creeper, Creeper %}'s explosion depends on its remaining health.

-## {% href_link 💤 | Endermans %}
+## {% href_link 💤 | Endermen %}

 ### {% href_link 💣️ | Teleportation of victims %}
-{% symlink enderman, Endermans %} might decide to teleport their victims around, especially if their target is out of reach.
+{% symlink enderman, Endermen %} might decide to teleport their victims around, especially if their target is out of reach.

 ## {% href_link 🐑 | Sheep %}

 ### {% href_link 👕 | Natural wool %}
 {% symlink sheep, Sheep %} always regrow their natural wool.
-Dye is required each time to obtain other colors.
+A dye is required each time to obtain other colors.

 ### {% href_link 🌈 | Random wool %}
 Rainbow {% symlink rainbow_sheep, Sheep %} (named _jeb\__) drop randomly colored wool.